surikbs/CertifiedKubernetesSpecialist-CKS/02. ClusterHardening/README.md

 - SA give pods access to kube API.
 Their permissions are governed by the regular RBAC objects.
 ##### Restricting Service Accounts Permissions
 ##### Restricting Access to kubernetes API
-- The kubernetes API is a http interface
+- The kubernetes API is a http interface.
+Limit network access to the API using network segementation/firewalls.